thangdevalone/react-audio-recorder/README.md

 # react-ts-audio-recorder

 Lightweight and modern audio recording hooks for React.
-Built on top of the Web Audio API with friendly APIs, WAV fallback, and MediaRecorder support for WebM and MP3.
+Built on top of the Web Audio API with friendly APIs, WAV fallback, MediaRecorder support for WebM/MP3, and an optional LameJS-powered MP3 encoder when the browser cannot emit MP3 natively.

 ## Features

 - 🎧 Hooks-first API (`useAudioRecorder`)
 - 🌐 WAV/WebM/MP3 formats with runtime capability detection
-- ⚙️ Web Audio API fallback for lossless WAV in browsers without `MediaRecorder`
+- ⚙️ Web Audio API fallback for lossless WAV or LameJS fallback for MP3 anywhere
 - ⏱️ Duration, byte size, and chunk callbacks for streaming use-cases
-- 🧼 Zero dependencies at runtime and tree-shakeable by default
+- 🧼 Minimal dependencies with lazy-loaded MP3 encoder
 - 📦 Ready for npm or GitHub Packages publishing

 ## Installation